 Our Biofinity Toric lenses are a great monthly lens choice for astigmatism.
-They can also be worn as extended wear lenses for up to seven days and nights (if approved by your optician) .
+They can also be worn as extended wear lenses for up to seven days and six nights (if approved by your optician).
 A reliable choice, these lenses are both hygienic and comfortable.

-Air Optix lenses are another popular choice of monthlies as they can be used to correct long sight and short sightedness.
-Their silicon hydrogel material makes them highly breathable too.
+Air Optix lenses are another popular choice of monthlies as they can be used to correct long sightedness and short sightedness.
+The silicone hydrogel material makes them highly breathable.

 These lenses offer the best of both worlds.
 Like monthlies they require cleansing and storing at night.
-However they can be disposed of every two weeks and replaced with fresh lenses.
-Acuvue Oasys for Astigmatism are a great two weekly option for astigmatism.
+However, they can be disposed of every two weeks and replaced with fresh lenses.
+Acuvue Oasys for Astigmatism is a great two weekly option for astigmatism.